revell-logo

 • Excessive magnification (over 12x maximum)

-• Complicated reticles you don’t understand
+• Complicated reticles you do not understand

-• Cheap package deals with rifles
+• Cheap package deals bundled with rifles

 Hunting Scopes by Game Type